techouse/qs/README.md

 );
 ```

-You may override this by setting the [EncodeOptions.indices] option to `false`, or to be more explicit, the
+You can override this by setting [EncodeOptions.indices] to `false`, or, more explicitly, the
 [EncodeOptions.listFormat] option to [ListFormat.repeat]:

 ```dart